 The Boston Massacre was an event that occurred in Boston during the American Revolution.
 It is believed to be one of many events that caused the American Revolution.

 The following are some facts about the Boston Massacre:

-The Boston Massacre was a riot that began when a group of 50 citizens gathered outside of the State house on the night of March 5, 1770 to protest the large presence of British soldiers in the city.
+The Boston Massacre was a riot that began when a group of 50 citizens gathered outside of the State house to protest the large presence of British soldiers in the city.
 Five colonists were killed during the riot.

 The soldiers had been sent to Boston to protect customs commissioners as they enforced the recent, and highly unpopular, Townshend acts, which placed an import tax on goods such as tea, glass, paper and other products from England.

 The Boston Massacre occurred on the night of March 5, 1770

 The massacre began when the group started to hassle the lone sentry, Private White, standing on guard outside of the State house.

 When a citizen named Edward Garrick insulted the soldier’s commanding officer, White left his sentry box and hit Garrick in the face with his rifle, enraging the crowd even further.

 As the crowd swelled, Captain Thomas Preston arrived with more soldiers to reinforce Private White but could not control the crowd or persuade them to leave.

 The citizens began to throw snowballs, rocks and sticks at the soldiers.
 Witnesses say when a sentry named Private Montgomery was struck in the face with a stick, he fired his gun into the crowd.
 More objects were thrown and more shots were fired.